Sumitpandeyy/Temperature-Converter/README.md

 # Temperature-Converter
-Code for build a temperature converter web page
+Code for build a temperature converter web page by using html, CSS and JavaScript, basics code